-The incumbent works with colleagues from territorial, federal, and Indigenous parties both internal and external to the Department, technical advisors to the boards or panels, resource management or planning boards established under Indigenous claims settlements, boards established under other jurisdictions, and interested public including communities, industry, and third parties.
-The incumbent exchanges information and expertise, collaborates with others in the development of submissions, participates in task teams/working groups, ensures coordinated and complementary efforts, provides expert advice, and supports, makes oral presentations, represents NWT interests, and acts as consultant on GNWT positions taken during public hearings.
-This is done on a frequent or regular basis and either in person, writing, or by phone or by designating responsibilities to subordinates.
+The incumbent works closely with colleagues from territorial, federal, and Indigenous parties both internal and external to the Department, technical advisors to the boards or panels, resource management or planning boards established under Indigenous claims settlements, boards established under other jurisdictions, and interested public including communities, industry, and third parties.
+The incumbent exchanges information and expertise, collaborates with others in the development of submissions, participates in task teams/working groups, ensures coordinated and complementary efforts, provides advice and support, makes oral presentations, represents NWT interests, and acts as a consultant on GNWT positions taken during public hearings.
+This is done on a frequent or regular basis and either in person, writing, or by phone or by designating responsibilities to its direct reports.